kieranhj/scr-beeb/doc/readme.txt

 by Geoff Crammond
 with graphics by John Cumming

+Originally published for C64
+by MicroStyle (c) 1989

-BBC Master version
+Ported to the BBC Master by
-Ported by the Bitshifters Collective
+the Bitshifters Collective!

 ABOUT
 This port was inspired by the work of
-Fandal who converted the original C64 version of the game to the Atari XE starting only with a raw 6502 dis- assembly of the 64K memory map.
+Fandal who converted the original C64 version of the game to the Atari XE starting only with a 6502 disassembly of the raw 64K memory map.

 From the same starting point we have painstakingly pieced together the